cloudmesh-community/fa18-523-66/paper/paper.md

 SAS Viya 3.4 gives data scientists access to the following components:

-1) SAS Viya:
+1) SAS Studio:

-2) SAS Studio
-3) SAS Cloud Analytic Services
+2) SAS Cloud Analytic Services:
+SAS CAS is a platform for distributed and high-performance computing with a cloud-based RE.
+The many features of CAS include data sharing between sessions, security, and fault tolerance (i.e. allowing a node to fail without data loss).
+CAS was designed to operate fully on-cloud, either as a single host or on a cluster (private or public). [@article-SAS-CAS-paper]

-4) SAS Visual Analytics
+3) SAS Visual Analytics:

-5) SAS VIsual Statistics
+4) SAS VIsual Statistics:

-6) SAS Visual Data Mining and Machine Learning
+5) SAS Visual Data Mining and Machine Learning:

+6) SAS Econometrics:

-7) SAS Econometrics
+7) SAS Visual Forecasting:

-8) SAS Visual Forecasting
+8) SAS Visual Text Analytics:

-9) SAS Visual Text Analytics
+9) SAS Optimization:
-10) SAS Optimization

-{// this section will include details of the components and how they can be utilized}

 ## Deployment